altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~Martha~.*shiel>^*ERR

 `
-*It rushed at her a claw of dark memory outstretched.
+*It rushed at her, a claw of dark memory outstretched.
-^It swiped.*
+^It swiped.
-~Martha felt a tearing sensation at her mouth.
+Part of her helmet exploded in shrapnel to her right* ~Martha felt a tearing sensation at her mouth.
 Her jaw was nothing but fire to her, she couldn't move it~ *Martha pushed away*